 How Growth Rates Impact P/E Ratios

 If earnings fall then in the future the 'E' will be lower.
 Therefore, even if you pay a low multiple of earnings now, that multiple will become higher in the future.
 Then, a higher P/E might scare off shareholders, pushing the share price down.

-Cowell e Holdings saw earnings per share improve by -7.8% last year.
+Cowell e Holdings increased earnings per share by 7.8% last year.
 Unfortunately, earnings per share are down 21% a year, over 5 years.

 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.